Microneedling at Home: Is It Safe?

 For those who are considering microneedling, multiple options are available, including at-home treatment.
 Questions persist about the safety of microneedling at home, and they must be considered before the treatment is performed.

 Ultimately, to achieve the best results from collagen induction therapy, it is paramount to partner with an expert facial plastic surgeon.
-To understand why this is the case, let’s consider microneedling at home and the dangers associated with it.
+To understand why this is the case, let’s consider microneedling and the dangers associated with it.

 What Is At-Home Microneedling?

-With at-home microneedling, people can rejuvenate the facial appearance without help from a facial plastic surgeon.
-In fact, there are many reasons why people choose at-home microneedling in lieu of working with a facial plastic surgeon, including:
+There are many reasons why people choose at-home microneedling in lieu of working with a facial plastic surgeon, including:

 1. Convenience